What is the TRiO/SSS Program?

 Through a grant competition, funds are awarded to institutions of higher education to provide opportunities for academic development, assist students with basic college requirements, and to motivate students toward the successful completion of their postsecondary education.
 Student Support Services (SSS) projects also may provide grant aid to current SSS participants who are receiving Federal Pell Grants.
 The goal of SSS is to increase the college retention and graduation rates of its participants.

 Who is Eligible?

-In addition to our regular tutoring services the ARC offers additional Student Support Services to any student that meet the requirements below and participants must be a citizen of the United States of permanent residents.
+In addition to our regular tutoring services the ARC offers additional SSS to any student that meet the requirements below and participants must be a citizen of the United States of permanent residents.

 Participant Eligibility for Program Services

 To receive assistance, students must be enrolled or accepted for enrollment in a program of postsecondary education at a grantee institution (UMass Dartmouth).
 Low-income students who are first-generation college students and students with disabilities evidencing academic need are eligible to participate in SSS projects.
 Two-thirds of the participants in any SSS project must be either disabled or potential first-generation college students from low-income families.
 One-third of the disabled participants must also be low-income students.